KeyboardKit/website/collections/_features/Styling.md

 ---
 title: Styling
+hero-emoji: 🎨
 ---

-While native iOS keyboards have few ways to customize the look and feel, KeyboardKit keyboards can be styled and customized to great extent, using style services and view modifiers.
+While native iOS keyboards have few ways to customize the look and feel, KeyboardKit can be styled and customized to great extent, using style services and view modifiers.

-[KeyboardKit Pro][Pro] unlocks a powerful [theme engine](#pro), and many more ways to style a keyboard.

-## Namespace

-KeyboardKit has a ``KeyboardStyle`` namespace that contains style-related types.

-## Services

-A ``KeyboardStyleService`` can provide dynamic styles for different parts of a keyboard.
-Unlike static styles, a style service can vary styles depending on ``KeyboardContext``, ``KeyboardAction``, etc.
+KeyboardKit has a ``KeyboardStyle`` namespace that contains style-related types and views, as well as a ``KeyboardStyleService`` that can provide dynamic styles for different parts of a keyboard.

-This style service concept will be phased out through KeyboardKit 9 and replaced by view modifiers.
+Unlike static styles, a style service can vary styles depending on ``KeyboardContext``, ``KeyboardAction``, etc. This style service concept will be phased out through KeyboardKit 9 and replaced by modifiers.

 ## Colors & Images